Digital Marketing Internship, Malawi

 Responsibilities

-Depending on your skills, your tasks will include;
+Depending on your skills and interests, your tasks will include;

-- Developing a social media strategy and managing social media platforms
+• Developing a digital media strategy and overseeing social media platforms

-- Writing grant proposals and running digital fundraising campaigns
+• Drafting grant proposals and executing digital fundraising campaigns

 Requirements